 AGENDA ITEMS

 No. Item Responsible Officer Attachment

 1. Welcome & introduction Chair N/a

 2. Apologies All

-3. Declarations of Interest All

-Members of the Committee are to declare any Conflicts of interest or any interests in matters listed on the agenda
+3. Declarations of Interest Members of the Committee are to declare any Conflicts of interest or any interests in matters listed on the agenda All

 4. Confirmation of Minutes

 Confirmation of the previous minutes of the meeting.

 5. Matters arising from previous meeting All

 Review of action progress from previous meetings

 6. Reports/Items for Consideration

 Matters being presented for discussion in accordance with the terms of reference •

 7. General Business

-: All
+• All

 8. Next Meeting Chair

-Latrobe Regional Airport Advisory Committee Terms of Reference - adopted <a href="mailto:sinsert DD/MM/YYYYY
+Latrobe Regional Airport Advisory Committee Terms of Reference - adopted <insert DD/MM/YYYY2